Cisco Nexus Hyperfabric — Getting Started

 The Cisco Nexus Hyperfabric greatly simplifies cabling operations of the switches in a fabric by providing features to guide tasks that you or a network cabling technician must perform on site.
 A network administrator uses Cisco Nexus Hyperfabric to create a blueprint that includes a cabling plan for the switches.
 You can view and follow tasks to set up the physical fabric topology or track the progress by going to a dedicated on-site page.

-Alternatively, the network administrator can give a URL for the Cisco Nexus Hyperfabric on-site mobile-friendly site to the network cabling technicians.
+Alternatively, the network administrator can give a URL for a mobile-friendly web page of the blueprint to the network cabling technicians.
 The technicians then open the URL on a mobile device to view the blueprint and follow that to set up the physical fabric topology or to view the status of the fabric.

 For more information about deploying your fabric on site, see Cisco Nexus Hyperfabric — Deploying Your Fabric on Site.